fbbdev/node-fastcgi/README.md

 [![NPM](https://nodei.co/npm/node-fastcgi.png?downloads=true)](https://nodei.co/npm/node-fastcgi/)

-This module is a drop-in replacement for node's http module (server only).
+This module is a drop-in replacement for node's standard http module (server only).
+Code written for a http server should work without changes with FastCGI.
 It can be used to build FastCGI applications or to convert existing node applications to FastCGI.

 The implementation is fully compliant with the [FastCGI 1.0 Specification](https://fast-cgi.github.io/spec).